DanielSincere/FQAuth/Deploy/Kubernetes/README.md

 ## Install

 1. Create a user in the database for FQAuth.
 Ensure this user has access to the `public` schema.
-If your user doesn't have access, login to your database as your root user and grant access.
+If your user doesn't have access, login to your fqauth database as your root user and grant access.
 For example,

     GRANT ALL ON SCHEMA public TO fqauth;